 - Lunch from the UPAVIM kitchen Monday through Friday

-- Monthly living stipend
+- Monthly living stipend may be available

 Responsibilities will include:

 - Work individually or in small groups of children during morning classes in our Montessori Styled Early Childhood Program ages 3-7.

 - Teach morning classes to grades kindergarten – 2nd